EDUCATION

 Contents

-It’s 2 AM on a Tuesday night, and Sarah, a sophomore at XYZ University, is frantically trying to submit her financial aid appeal before the midnight deadline.
-The financial aid office closed hours ago, the emergency hotline has a 45-minute wait time, and hundreds of other students across campus are facing similar urgent questions outside traditional business hours.
+It’s 2 AM on a Tuesday, and Sarah, a sophomore at XYZ University, is frantically trying to submit her financial aid appeal before the midnight deadline.
+The financial aid office closed hours ago; the emergency hotline has a 45-minute wait time, and hundreds of other students across campus are facing similar urgent questions outside traditional business hours.

 Providing individualized, 24-hour support to students while operating on tight budgets is a persistent challenge for universities and colleges today.
 Traditional support services have found it difficult to keep up, as expectations have shifted towards getting immediate replies.
 Call centers overflow during busy times, staff waste valuable time repeatedly answering the same queries, and office hours seldom coincide with when students truly need assistance.
 Chatbots for education—digital helpers that are subtly changing how campuses across the world function—fill this void with remarkable effectiveness.

 These tools were experimental side projects in computer science labs not long ago.
-They are now a part of daily campus life.
-They help first-year students get through the confusing process of registering for classes, answer anxious students’ late-night questions before tests, and provide support when offices are closed and phone lines are overloaded.
+Today, chatbots in higher education are a core part of daily campus operations — handling registration queries, financial aid questions, and after-hour student support at scale.
+They help first-year students get through the confusing process of registering for classes, answer anxious students’ late-night questions before tests, and provide support when offices are closed,and phone lines are overloaded.
 Although the transformation hasn’t happened all at once, it’s difficult to ignore.

 The evolution of campus chatbots